BrendanO123/csc215/Presentations/expression_parser.md

         RET ; jump to hook
 ```

-Our "switch statement" is really just cases (single byte) followed by memory locations (two bytes).
+Our "switch statement" is really just cases (single byte with null byte padding to two bytes)
+followed by memory locations (two bytes).
 You define those and then call or jump to SWITCH.

-The "memory locations" after each case byte are called "hooks" because they are machine code.
+The "memory locations" after each cases are called "hooks," they are machine code version of function pointers.
 SWITCH starts at the first case, compares it to the target value, and if the comparison succeeds (`JZ` instruction), then it jumps to the hook.

 If the comparison fails, it increments the pointer four times to skip the current case as well as the padding from DW and the two address bytes.